ctkelley/SIAMFANLEquations.jl/README.md

       2. this project has a different mission, and
       3. I am working hard to limit depencencies.
    6. Philosophy, politics, opinions, invitations to debates, ...
-   7. Anything else that is not bugs/facts/inconsistencies/helping you
+   7. Anything else that is not bugs, facts, inconsistencies or helping you use the codes

 ## Core References and Documentation